 Another Crypto Damage Assessment Report can be found here.

 A Washington Post article on the USS Pueblo , dated Jan 24, 1968 indicated that Pueblo might have trailed a long line of microphones which could detect underwater sounds.
-Can anyone elaborate on this capability?
-Was the Pueblo logging acoustic sounds made by vessels or submarines of the Soviet navy?
+Jane's Fighting Ships (1968) confirms that the Pueblo was equipped with "sonar equipment for submarine noise signature identification.".

 firstname.lastname@example.orgContributors and Credits:

 1) Bill Streifer <bill.streifer(at)gmail.com>

 2) Nick England <nick(at)navy-radio.com>